joey-zhang-pku/learning-notes/learning_notes.md

 V. How can we get to the local repo?
 Path switching command!
 You'd better know your local reepo folder's name.

+VI.
+C:\Users\z1338 explanation?
+C: : the driver letter
+\Users : a folder in the root of the C: drive, storing users' personal files and settings
+\z1338:  My windows user account name